Mark Dawson and his Self-Publishing Formula have made a buzz amongst indie authors in the self-publishing industry.

 - About the ads

 This is new.
 Mark has updated this to replace the product ads that Amazon has replaced lockscreen ads with.
 There are only two videos here and that is all that is needed.
-This is a great addition because many courses on Amazon Services by other developers have not been updated to reflect the current changes.

 I like Mark’s honesty in this video.
 He does state that these ads have not been particularly effective.
 The 2nd video on Targeting walks you through how to set up a lockscreen ad, how to target the ad, and why you want to create lockscreen ads.